Island Conservation Society

 Co-founder

-orn and bred in Seychelles, Glenny has been the Executive Chairman of the Islands Development Company since 1982.
-He graduated in Economics at the University of Merdoch (Australia) and later obtained a pilot license in South Africa.
+Born and bred in Seychelles, Glenny graduated in Economics at the University of Merdoch (Australia) and later obtained a pilot license in South Africa.
 In the early 1980s, he initiated the first environmental conservation projects in the outer islands of Seychelles managed by IDC in close collaboration with several wildlife specialists.
-Glenny has pioneered tourism development in the outer islands of Seychelles including hotels at Alphonse, Desroches and Silhouette and fly-fishing activities at Astove and Cosmoledo.
-He serves as a director on the Boards of a number of private Seychelles-registered companies.
+As the former CEO of the Island Development Company (IDC), Glenny has pioneered tourism development on the outer islands of Seychelles including hotels on Alphonse, Desroches and Silhouette and fly-fishing activities on Astove and Cosmoledo.
+He served as a Director on the Boards of a number of private Seychelles-registered companies.

-A naturalised ornithologist and conservation biologist living in Seychelles since 1995.
-Gerard has worked in 10 countries of Europe, Africa, America and the Indian Ocean with BirdLife International, Ligue pour la Protection des Oiseaux, Museum National d’Histoire Naturelle (Paris), CNRS, Seychelles Ministry of Environment and IUCN.
-He has led many conservation projects including the Seychelles White-eye Recovery Programme, eradications of rats on islands and reintroductions of threatened species.
-He lectures at the University of Seychelles, supervises Masters & PhD students.
-He is a member of several specialist groups of IUCN and has (co)authored several books, audio CDs and 70 scientific publications.
+A naturalised ornithologist and conservation biologist living in Seychelles since 1995, Gerard has worked in 10 countries of Europe, Africa, America and the Indian Ocean with BirdLife International, Ligue pour la Protection des Oiseaux, Museum National d’Histoire Naturelle (Paris) and CNRS (Camargue), Seychelles Ministry of Environment and IUCN.
+He has led many conservation projects including the Seychelles White-eye Recovery Programme, the ICS-FFEM "Rehabilitation of Island Ecosystems", the Aride Shearwater Research project and research on Seychelles and Mayotte birds.
+He has led the eradication of 23 populations of rodents and other exotic vertebrates from islands, and a dozen reintroductions and translocations of threatened birds and reptiles.
+He lectures at the University of Seychelles, supervises Masters & PhD students and is the Science Director and Chair of its Island Biodiversity and Conservation centre.
+He is a member of several specialist groups of IUCN and has authored or co-authored books, book chapters, faunistic audio CDs, and c.150 scientific and technical publications including some 50 peer-reviewed scientific papers and as many species' monographs.

 Picture